 The nine-day wait.

-The hardest part about this recipe is waiting nine days for it to cure.
-But trust me, every day is worth it.
+The hardest part about this recipe is waiting nine days for it to cure, but trust me, every day is worth it.
 Once you rub your pork belly, seal it in a zip-top bag and throw it in the fridge for seven days.
 Once a day, pay it a visit, and flip it over.

-After one week. rinse it off and place it on a baking rack on a rimmed sheet pan.
+After one week. rinse it off, and place it on a baking rack on a rimmed sheet pan.
 Then, place it back in the fridge uncovered for two more days.
 This will help with the curing process even more by drying out some additional moisture.

 Finally, the day is here.

-After the two-day wait, you can finally light up the smoker.
+Following the two-day wait, you can finally light up the smoker.
 Play around with different woods.
 I like using cherry, hickory and oak.
 Heat your smoker to 200F degrees, and place the pork belly on the grate.
 Smoke it until the internal temperature of the pork reaches 150F degrees.
 It will take about 2 hours.